 On October 10, 1993, the restored house was opened to the public for the first time.
 People stood in line for over an hour to tour the house.
 At one point during the day the line for tours stretched from the front door to the riverbank 200 yards away.
 Estimated attendance for the grand opening was 15,000 people.

 Between the years of 2003 and 2006, Riverside, the Farnsley-Moremen Landing engaged in a major re-interpretation of the interior of the Farnsley-Moremen House.
-As a result of this project, the first floor of the home is now interpreted to the late 1840s when the builder of the house Gabriel Farnsley lived there as a bachelor.
+As a result of this project, the first floor of the home is now interpreted to the late 1840s when the first owner of the house Gabriel Farnsley lived there as a bachelor.
 The second floor depicts life in the home during the late 1880s when three generations of the Moremen family occupied the house.
-The split interpretation allows Riverside to acknowledge the important histories of both of the families who called this place home over the course of the 19th century.
+The split interpretation allows Riverside to acknowledge the important histories of both of the families who called this place home over the course of the 19th century–and to talk about the dynamics of change over time.

 All of the decisions for the interior interpretation were based on the best historical information available at the time.
 Paint finishes from the two time periods were re-created based on a comprehensive historic paint analysis of the house by Matthew J. Mosca of Baltimore, MD.
 Furnishings for the first floor were based on Gabriel Farnsley’s estate inventory and a record of the sale of his household possessions following his death.
 Antique dishes, glasses and flatware were acquired based on examples found by archaeologists at Riverside.
 The upstairs interpretation of the late 1880s is built around Moremen family furnishings donated to Riverside.
 The project allowed Riverside to develop a more historically accurate picture of life in the Farnsley-Moremen House during the 1800s.